ntd/ethercatest/README.md

 # SOEM performances

 The SOEM program must be run as root to be able to access the ethernet device.
-This are the results of `ethercatest-soem 0` on my idle system:
+These are the results of `ethercatest-soem 0` on my idle system:

     Roundtrip time (usec): min 104  max 599